alexandruvalentin/Spice-Check/README.md

 1. "As a first-time visitor, I want to navigate through your website quickly and efficiently."
 2. "As a first-time visitor, I want to easily understand the purpose of your website."
-3. “As a first-time visitor, I want to have a broad range of search filters available to choose from.”
+3. “As a first-time visitor, I want to be able to search for recipes through a wide variety of keywords.”
 4. "As a returning visitor, I want to follow your social media accounts in order to join the community."
-5. “As a returning visitor, I want to be able to submit queries/recipes via form input.”
+5. “As a returning visitor, I want to be able to get in touch via contact form input.”
 6. "As a frequent visitor, I want to be able to access your website across a range of devices."

 ### __Scope__

 * __Functional requirements:__

     -  Option to easily navigate through the pages and content;
     -  Option to search the web for desired meals/recipes;
     -  Option to view social media accounts;
-    -  Option to submit form;
+    -  Option to submit queries/recipes via contact form;

 * __Content requirements:__